-In general, if a non-U.S. corporation is a PFIC, a holder of shares in that corporation may avoid taxation under the rules described by making a "qualified electing fund" election to include its share of the corporation's income on a current basis, or a "deemed sale" election once the corporation no longer qualifies as a PFIC.
+In general, if a non-U.S. corporation is a PFIC, a holder of shares in that corporation may avoid taxation under the rules described by making a "qualified electing fund" election to include its share of the corporation's income on a current basis (or, in certain cases by making a "deemed sale" election once the corporation no longer qualifies as a PFIC).
 However, a U.S. Holder may make a qualified electing fund election with respect to the common shares or ADSs only if we agree to furnish the U.S. Holder annually with certain tax information, and we do not intend to prepare or provide such information.

-The reduced tax rates for dividend income, as discussed above under "-Dividends," is not applicable to any dividends paid by a PFIC or amounts included in income under the mark-to-market election.
+The reduced tax rate for dividend income, as discussed above under "-Dividends," is not applicable to any dividends paid by a PFIC or amounts included in income under the mark-to-market election.
 If we are regarded as a PFIC, a U.S. Holder of common shares or ADSs must make an annual return on IRS Form 8621, reporting distributions received and gains realized with respect to these interests.
-In addition, pursuant to recently enacted legislation, each U.S. Holder who is a shareholder of a PFIC is required to file an annual report containing such information as the IRS may require.
+In addition, each U.S. Holder who is a shareholder of a PFIC is required to file an annual report containing such information as the IRS may require.
 This requirement is in addition to other reporting requirements applicable to ownership in a PFIC.
-The IRS has advised that it is developing further guidance regarding the PFIC reporting obligations imposed by recent legislation.